ankursharma319/personal_website/blogs/linux_sandbox_from_scratch.md

 We can clearly see that the pid namespace is set up correctly and the process is the init process in the new namespace.

 And since we are in a new PID namespace, lets see what effect this has on the the pids visible to the process under the proc filesystem at `/proc`.
-But wait, we dont have access to /proc since we did chroot to a new temporary directory.
-And even if we did have access to old /proc, we want to remount it anyway because dont want to look at the /proc mounted by the root pid namespace.
+But wait, we dont have access to `/proc` since we did `chroot` to a new temporary directory.
+And even if we did have access to old `/proc`, we want to remount it anyway because dont want to look at the `/proc` mounted by the root pid namespace.

 So lets do that: